 Introduction

-FEOC compliance is now a defined and enforceable requirement that directly determines ITC eligibility.
-The good news is that with the right strategy and the right partner, compliance is achievable.
+Developers must now evaluate sourcing, calculate exposure, and maintain documentation as part of the project development process.
+With the right strategy and the right partner, compliance is achievable.
 EticaAG is one of them.

 What Are Foreign Entities of Concern (FEOCs)?

-FEOCs are companies that are owned, controlled, or significantly influenced by foreign adversaries, including governments or organizations from countries like China, Russia, Iran, or North Korea.
+FEOCs are companies that are owned, controlled, or significantly influenced by foreign adversaries, including governments or organizations from jurisdictions such as China, Russia, Iran, or North Korea.
 These rules exist to protect national security, eliminate reliance on hostile supply chains, and accelerate domestic manufacturing.

 FEOC determinations can also be triggered through indirect influence, including licensing agreements, joint ventures, and contractual control structures.